RedHoodedWraith/Group6-Rocket-ENGR301-302/architecture_design/architecture-design.md

 #### Wider Rocketry Community

 #### Civil Aviation Authority (CAA)

+#### New Zealand Student Space Association (NZSSA)

+The New Zealand Student Space Association (NZSSA) is a student-run organisation with the intentions of following the progress made on the avionics package and rocket.

 #### Local Council
 The local council includes the following authoritative bodies: Wellington City Council, Hutt City Council and Upper Hutt City Council.
 As a collective, the three councils ensure that laws and regulations are complied with in their respective region.
 In relation to the avionics package, the local council will guarantee that the build and launch of the rocket is compliant with model rocket use requirements in the area.